jhinmainksta/drone/docs/en/seeding_drone.md

 3. The clay and organic soil texture should be wet but not sticky
 4. Take a bit of mixture and roll it into balls.
 Test the ball by throwing it on a flat surface.
 If the ball doesn’t break easily, it means it has got good bonding.
 5. Seed balls must be a perfectly round shape otherwise they will be stuck while throwing with the quadcopter
-6. Insert seeds (1 to 2 seeds per seed ball for permanent trees such as mahogany, sandalwood, orange, moringa…) (± 5 seeds per seed ball for vegetables, flowers, grasses, clovers…)
+6. Insert seeds (1 to 2 seeds per seed ball for permanent trees such as mahogany, sandalwood, orange, moringa…) (± 5 seeds per seed ball for vegetables, flowers, grasses, drones…)
 7. Dry the seed balls for one to two days in a shaded area, if properly dry, the seed balls will be protected from external predators such as chickens, birds, rats…

 <img src="../assets/seeding_drone/seedcapsules/3.jpg" width="250px" class="center"/>